x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

    d.
 In **Settings** tab, do the following:

-      -	Enter the **Group email address**.
+      -	Enter the **Group email address** (mandatory).

       -	Set the **Privacy** status of the group as **Public** or **Private**.

       -	Under **Add Microsoft Teams to your group**, check the confirmation box to ensure a team is created for this group.

         >[!NOTE]
         > Microsoft Teams can be added to only a Microsoft 365 group.
 This option is not available for the other groups.
+To create a team, all group owners must have a license that includes Teams.

         >[!NOTE]
         > Some settings like **Allow External Senders**, or **Send Copies of Group Conversations to Members’ Inboxes** can only be set after the group is created.